crutcher/crutcher.github.io-source/source/_posts/blog/2023/01/Tapestry-Conditional-Expansion-and-Graph-Rewrite-Rules.md

 api designers in terms of the known family of fusion operators and rewrite operations; leading to potentially large wins in fusion optimization search results.

+## Next

+The next focus will be on developing the mechanics to show that the sharding of convolution operators can be cleanly expressed in index projection functions and graph rewrite rules; and beginning to discuss implicit tensor view, shard, and fusion operators.